Bankruptcy Taxes, How does it work?

 Are you considering bankruptcy as a way to address your financial issues?
 To get rid of your tax liability through bankruptcy, you must first verify if you qualify.
 Then you must select the bankruptcy option that is appropriate for your circumstances.
 Both of these processes might be difficult to accomplish without assistance.

 Our Mississippi bankruptcy lawyer at Damiens Law Firm, PLLC can evaluate your finances and help you understand your options.
 Do not worry, dealing with a tax professional does not have to be painful.
 In each case we handle, we strive to make the process go as smoothly and efficiently as possible to remove your burden—not make it greater.

 Higher-income earners often opt to file for Chapter 13 bankruptcy.
-This is a reorganization method which is used to help debtors pay back all or a portion of their debts through a repayment plan.
-The amount that a person is required to repay is determined by their expenses, income, and type of debt.
-This form of bankruptcy allows debtors to retain their property and catch up on certain debts like mortgages and car payments.
+This is a reorganization method which is used to help debtors pay back all or a portion of their liabilities through a repayment plan.
+The amount that a person is required to repay is determined by their expenses, income, and type of liability.
+This form of bankruptcy allows debtors to retain their property and catch up on certain liabilities like mortgages and car payments.

 You may wish to file for Chapter 13 bankruptcy if:

-- You need debt relief but do not qualify for Chapter 7 bankruptcy.
+- You need liability relief but do not qualify for Chapter 7 bankruptcy.